 Dump all the crumbs into your pie pan and then press them with your fingers or the bottom and sides of a cup to shape the crumbs into place.

-How to make jello pie with cool whip?
+How to make jello pie with whipped cream (or cool whip)?

 So this is a pie that you could make two ways.
 If you wait until the Jello has thickened until egg white consistency where it starts to clump if you stir it and then stir in the cool whip you’ll get one uniform look to the pie.

 I kind of like the triple layer look to the pie and the difference in textures from top to bottom.
-To get that look you don’t wait until it begins to thicken to stir in the cool whip.
+To get that look you don’t wait until it begins to thicken to stir in the whipped cream (or cool whip).
 You do it when it’s cooled down for a few minutes but is still liquidy.
 Is that a word?
 If it isn’t it really should be.
 Anyways, that liquid-ness gives the jello some time to settle on the bottom of the pie.